 For the past four years, she has worked with scientists at Manchester University.
 It is hoped that the research – part-funded by Parkinson’s UK – will lead to the development of an early diagnosis test.

-[sub-header] How were her olfactory abilities tested?
+How were her olfactory abilities tested?

 Scientists already know that Parkinson’s disease can cause excessive production of sebum, a natural waxy, lipid-based bio fluid that moisturises and protects the skin but makes sufferers more likely to develop the skin complaint seborrheic dermatitis.